clickonben/sync-files/README.md

 }
 ```

-### Using Command-Line Arguments

-Alternatively, use command-line arguments as follows:

-	--source "D:\source"
-	--destination "D:\destination"
-	--filters "*.py" "*.mpy" "*.toml" "*.html"
-	--initialise
-	--keepFiles "boot_out.txt" "settings.toml"

-Note: If a config.json file is present, command-line arguments will be ignored.
+Note: If a config.json file is present, command-line arguments other than `--config` will be ignored.

 ### Installation